Skip to main content

 01 | The biggest blockers to using employee data for analytics?

 Chart accessible description: Scoring 36%, concern around the storage and use of employee data comes in first place.
 This is closely followed by employers struggling with too many data sources at 32% and a lack of time on the team to dedicate to analytics with 31%.
 In fourth and fifth position, with 28% and 25% respectively, is a lack of technology and a lack of C-level buy in.
-Finally, poor quality data and not knowing where to start are in the joint sixth position at 17%, showing there is still an issue with access to reliable data and guidance on how to analyze it effectively.
+Finally, poor quality data and not knowing where to start are in the joint sixth position at 17%, showing there is still an issue with access to reliable data and guidance on how to analyse it effectively.